Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis in West Ballina shows 95 active public transport stops, all of which are bus stops.
+West Ballina has 93 active public transport stops, all for buses.
 These stops are served by 27 different routes that together offer 487 weekly passenger trips.
-The accessibility of these services is rated as excellent, with residents typically living just 95 metres from the nearest stop.
+The area's transport accessibility is excellent, with residents typically living just 95 meters from the nearest stop.
+Most residents commute outwards daily.
+Cars remain the primary mode of transport, used by 90% of residents, while walking accounts for 4%.
+On average, there are 1.1 vehicles per dwelling, below the regional average.

 Frequently Asked Questions - Transport